 Central cooling units with ice storage make a cooling network independent of fluctuations in renewable energy sources

-The importance of cooling networks will grow rapidly in the coming years and decades, driven by two main factors.
-Firstly, the demand for cooling for industrial, office, residential and other applications will increase significantly due to global warming.
-Secondly, with the commitment of European countries to achieve climate neutrality by 2045, there is a great need to reduce CO2 emissions.
-However, refrigeration is currently still a very energy-intensive sector with a poor carbon footprint.
+Cooling networks will rapidly gain in importance in the coming years and decades and there are two reasons for this development.
+Firstly, the demand for cooling for industry, offices, homes and data centers is also increasing significantly due to global warming.
+Secondly, with the commitment to achieve climate neutrality in Germany by 2045, CO2 emitters must be reduced.
+However, the decentralized cooling generation currently in use is a very energy-intensive sector with a poor CO2 balance.

-Cooling networks exploit the efficiency potential of centralised cooling.
-The cooling capacity and system performance provided centrally can often be less than the sum of the installed cooling applications, because not all applications demand the full capacity at the same time.
-In addition, the investment cost of a central cooling system is lower than that of a local system with the same capacity.
+Cooling networks benefit from the efficiency potential of a central cooling system.
+The centrally provided cooling capacity can often be lower than the sum of the installed cooling applications of the consumers, because not all consumers call up the full capacity at the same time.
+By using additional energy potential, e.g. waste heat, up to 70% of the energy consumption for generating cooling can be saved.
+In addition, the investment costs for a central cooling system with the same output are lower than those for several decentralized systems.

-Exploit the potential of central cooling with the ice storage system
+Exploiting the potential of a central cooling system with ice storage technology

-Ice storage systems significantly improve the efficiency of central cooling units, have a positive impact on investment and operating costs, and expand the energy options for cooling.
-By incorporating ice storage systems, cold can be generated and supplied using wind or solar energy.
-If wind or solar energy is not available in sufficient quantities, ice storage is used, which has previously been charged with excess energy.
+Ice storage systems significantly improve the efficiency of central cooling and expand the energy options for cooling.
+Thanks to the buffer function of the ice storage system, cooling can also be generated and reliably supplied with fluctuating wind or solar energy.
+If wind or solar power is not available to the required extent for cold production, the cold from the ice storage system is used, which was previously stored there with surplus energy.

 Investment costs (CAPEX)